Do you need to be paying sales tax? Find out today using our nexus calculator.

 Find the full list of items here.

-2025 Dates TBATool time sales tax holiday
+2026 Dates TBA Tool time sales tax holiday

-Qualifying items commonly used by skilled trade workers, such as: • Power tools
+Qualifying items commonly used by skilled trade workers, such as:

 • Work boots